Purpose

 Do not falsify your identity in online posts

 All messages must correctly identify the sender.
 Any messages formatted to mislead the recipient into believing your message is from another person can be considered “theft of identity,” which is a punishable offense.
-If you want to post without being identified as a UF employee, you should post using a Google Mail or similar off-campus account.
+If you want to post without being identified as a UF employee, you should post using a Gmail or similar off-campus account.

 Do not attempt to bypass login restrictions